What do you need? Training? Support?

 Support options available, get in touch if you want to talk it over.

-Modern care work is becoming digitally enhanced to enable people to have independant lives.
+Modern care work is becoming digitally enhanced to enable people in having independent lives. .
 As such care workers need to have skills and literacy to use technology, engage with its use creatively as a toolbox, adding value and be able to resolve issues that arise – sometimes it really is just turning things off and on again.
 Unpaid carers, especially older people, are being pushed into situations where a mobile phone and online form filling is becoming the norm unfortunately.
 Training carers should not be a classroom exercise, but treated as a conversation with problems aired, discussed, shared, and methods of action to enable people to care for their charges.
 Writing and drawing is encouraged before even touching a screen or keyboard.
 Costs depend on numbers and requirement.

 This is a short course designed to give Care Managers an idea about issues with front line person centred digital approaches.
 Assist with enabling staff and clients to own digital devices, insight into resolving problems (is it really a digital problem or one of mindset?) and enhance collaboration with activity coordinators.